montasim/list-of-software-companies-in-bangladesh/README.md

-# Leet Detection and Decode Chrome Extension
+# Bangladeshi Software Company Details Scraping and Validation

 A tool that detects and decodes leetspeak (1337) text in https://deshimula.com/ web pages, with a focus on company names and details.